basho/basho_docs/content/riak/ts/1.4.0/using/planning.md

   * `'m'` - minutes
   * `'s'` - seconds

-A general guideline to get you started if you are not sure how best to structure your partition key is to first choose a column name that represents a class or type of data, and then choose a  second column name represents is a more specific instance(s) of the class/type.
+A general guideline is to first choose a column name that represents a class or type of data, and then choose a second column name that is a more specific instance(s) of the class/type.

 #### Local Key